 - Exhale, bend laterally towards the right side as much as possible.

 - Now inhale, slowly come up to the centre.

 - Make sure you don’t bend forward or backward.

 - Keeping a few inches gap between your legs will prevent your body from leaning forward.

-- Bending laterally until you feel the stretch and try to be there for a few seconds.
+- Bend laterally until you feel the stretch and try to be there for a few seconds.

 - You can use a yoga strap for better posture especially if you have a hunched back.

 - This can be done with wall support as well as on a chair. (in seated position)

 - Loosens and exercises the sides of the waist.

 - It balances the right and left groups of postural muscles.